diogosmac/feup-comp/README.txt

 **CODE GENERATION:

 If there are no errors during the semantic and syntactic analysis, the code for the specified file is generated, generating for each AST node the corresponding jvm code.
+It is important to note that the optimizations related to the "-o" flag have been implemented out of box, so it is only necessary to run our program normally.

 **OVERVIEW: